ellisonbg/antipackage/README.md

 import antipackage
 ```

-Once `antigravity` has been imported you can simply import modules from GitHub using the syntax:
+Once `antipackage` has been imported you can simply import modules from GitHub using the syntax:

 ```python
 from github.username.repo import module